 Headlamp beam deflectors

-When driving in Europe deflector stickers are needed to prevent dazzling oncoming drivers.
-You can buy deflector stickers from most car shops and, more expensively, at ferry ports and the Eurostar terminal.
+When driving in Europe, deflector stickers are needed to prevent dazzling oncoming drivers.
+You can buy deflector stickers from most car shops and, more expensively, at ferry ports and the Channel Tunnel.
 You may also be able to adjust the beam manually.

 First aid kit

-This is compulsory in Austria, France and Germany and advised in all other European countries.
+Something that is always handy to have, this is compulsory in Austria and Germany and advised in all other European countries.

 Bulbs, basic tools and other spares